Containing 10 Articles of Faith

 We teach and confess that each local church should be independent of state governance and national interference and that each church may determine from Scripture which form of internal ecclesiastical polity they deem biblical for an association of the faithful to facilitate communication and aid from one another as servants of the same Lord.
 We recognize only two God given orders to which men should be ordained: the Pastorate and the Deaconate.
 (Acts.
 6:1-7; 13:2-3; 15:36; 1 Tim.
 3:1-15; 2 Tim.
 2:2; Tit 1:6-8; 1 Pet.
 5:1-11)

-We teach and confess that the there are only two Gospel Ordinances, or Sacraments, that Christ gave to His Church.
+We teach and confess that the there are only two Gospel Ordinances, or Domical Sacraments, that Christ gave to His Church.
 The first Sacrament is Baptism.
-Holy Baptism is ordained for believers in Christ to enter publicly into the church and claim the promises of salvation by showing forth their faith by immersion in water in the Name of the Holy Trinity.
+Holy Baptism is ordained for believers in Christ to enter publicly into the Church and visibly claim the promises of God.
+Unto them that be baptized it is both a sign and seal promising the forgiveness of sins by the death of Christ and new life and salvation and a solemn oath and pledge showing forth their faith by immersion in water in the Name of the Holy Trinity.
 Baptism cannot be administered to any who know not its meaning.
-It is a solemn oath and symbol.
+It is a solemn oath, symbol, pledge, and promise.
 (Matt.
 28:19-20; Mark 16:16; Acts 2:28; 8:12; 35-39)

 The second Sacrament is Communion.
 Holy Communion, also